 A20.
 Those charged with governance of an entity oversee the entity's systems for monitoring risk, financial control and compliance with the law.
-In many countries, corporate governance practices are well developed and those charged with governance play an active role in oversight of the entity's assessment of the risks of fraud and of the relevant internal control.
+In many countries, corporate governance practices are well developed and those charged with governance play an active role in oversight of the entity's assessment of the risks of fraud and the controls that address such risks.
 Since the responsibilities of those charged with governance and management may vary by entity and by country, it is important that the auditor understands their respective responsibilities to enable the auditor to obtain an understanding of the oversight exercised by the appropriate individuals.

-&lt;sup>17 HKSA 315 (Revised), paragraphs 6(a) and 23, and HKSA 610 (Revised 2013), Using the Work of Internal Auditors
+HKSA 315 (Revised 2019), paragraphs 14(a) and 24(a)(ii), and HKSA 610 (Revised 2013), Using the Work of Internal Auditors

-&lt;sup>18 HKSA 260 (Revised), paragraphs A1-A8, discuss with whom the auditor communicates when the entity's governance structure is not well defined.
+HKSA 260 (Revised), paragraphs A1-A8, discuss with whom the auditor communicates when the entity's governance structure is not well defined.

 A21.
-An understanding of the oversight exercised by those charged with governance may provide insights regarding the susceptibility of the entity to management fraud, the adequacy of internal control over risks of fraud, and the competency and integrity of management.
+An understanding of the oversight exercised by those charged with governance may provide insights regarding the susceptibility of the entity to management fraud, the adequacy of controls that address risks of fraud, and the competency and integrity of management.
 The auditor may obtain this understanding in a number of ways, such as by attending meetings where such discussions take place, reading the minutes from such meetings or making inquiries of those charged with governance.